Roopkund Trek

 If you enjoy hiking, are used to trails with elevation gain, and feel comfortable moving with a light backpack, you’re probably ready.
 What matters most is not being the fastest, but approaching the journey with the right attitude, awareness, and respect for everyone’s pace.
 We’ll be there to guide you so you can experience the trek with confidence and peace of mind.

 Before starting this journey–trek, we will get in touch with you to answer any questions you may have.
 After that, you will receive the payment document along with the cancellation policy.
 Once you have reviewed everything, you will reserve your spot by making the initial deposit.
+Next, you will fill out a short form with basic personal and health information.

 If needed, we can assist you with how to get to Rishikesh and recommend hotels.
 For participants coming from outside the country, we can also schedule a video call to help with the visa process, flights, travel insurance, and other logistics.
 Please note that for foreigners, trekking permits are more expensive, so the final price may be slightly higher.